Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 2. I might have a thing towards intelligence / work ethic / perseverance.
 3. Some other factors (probably hormonal, how much workload I'm under, etc. Just normal things that other people also have.
 I think the atypical crushes during Years 10-12 may occur within individuals who, despite increased workload, have actually experienced less stress these years. *Maybe*.)
 4. Now that I think about, definitely some level of independence / I don't give a shit (don't ask me why, but hair that isn't perfectly straight and has some 'electricity' (thus, the lack of giving a shit in this aspect of life) in it looks better to me than perfectly normal hair.)
+5. This is an extension of 4, but: "Knows when to not care."
+Another way of saying this is that they have priorities and follow their system, not getting sidetracked unless it's a worthwhile new event/topic/thing.

 For all cases S1, S2, S3 (like State 1,2,3 in reinforcement learning..?
 No?
 Ok, like seasons 1, 2, 3), the crush was majorly friend based and slightly romantic.
 Especially in S3.
 I'd much rather end up as long term friends (back at the "I have to be able to respect them as a person" thing) than have some dumb infatuation period.
 In one case, instead of switching the person of limerence, it just switched on/off the same person for the duration of the crush.